webpack-contrib/style-loader/README.md

 Insert styles at top of `head` tag.

 You can pass any parameters to `style.use(anythingHere)` and this value will be passed to `insert` function.
+These options will be passed to `styleTagTransform` function too.

 **webpack.config.js**